MrBartusek/MeteoalarmCard/CONTRIBUTING.md

 If you plan to contribute back to this repo, please fork & open a PR.

+## How to add translation

+We are currently looking to implement languages of all countries supported by meteoalarm.
+If you are able to add or improve translations in language you speak don't hastate to make a PR.

+1. Clone the repository - [How to run locally](#How-to-run-locally).
+Follow steps 1 and 2.
+2. Copy `src/translations/en.json` file and name it with appropriate language code.
+3. Translate only the keys (second quotation mark)
+4. Import your translation in `src/localize.js` file.
+5. Mention your translation in `README.md` file.
+6. Open a PR.
+7. Wait for maintainer to review your changes.

+**Note:** You can find translation for `events` and `levels` under _captions_ at [meteoalarm.eu](https://www.meteoalarm.eu)

 ## How to run locally

 1. Clone this repo to wherever you want: